Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 Concerned citizens and data enthusiasts can also find Fort Lauderdale arrest data through their site.

-If an arrest was made in a neighboring county, Broward County agencies will not be able to offer insight.
-However, interested parties can refer to our resource on how to locate all publicly available information on anyone in Florida; efficient methods of accessing inmate, criminal, court, and other records are outlined here.
+If an arrest occurs in a neighboring county, Broward County agencies may not provide information.
+However, those interested can find guidance on accessing all publicly available information on individuals in Florida.
+Efficient methods for accessing inmate, criminal, court, and other records are outlined in this resource.

-How To Check if Someone Is Married or Divorced in Broward County
+How To Verify if Someone Is Married or Divorced in Broward County FL

-Searchers can check if someone is married either online and offline for free.
+Searchers can conveniently check if someone is married in Broward County or see who has finalized their divorce, either online or offline for free.

 Individuals can also look up or obtain records and certificates through various county and state agencies; the process and cost of each is outlined below.

-Find Online Marriage and Divorce Records in Broward County via the Clerk of Courts
+Find Online Marriage & Divorce Records in Broward County via the Clerk of Courts

-The Broward County Clerk of Courts (CoC) provides an online Marriage License Search tool.5 Searchers can find out if someone is married by providing the spouses’ names, birthdates, or a range of dates between which the license was issued.
+The Broward County Clerk of Courts provides an online Marriage License Search Tool.5 Searchers can find out if someone is married by providing the spouses’ names, birthdates, or a range of dates between which the license was issued.

-A screenshot from the Broward County Clerk of Courts website showing the marriage license search page displaying search bars for spouse 1 and spouse 2 such as names, birth date, and marriage date; a search tip can also be seen at the right side.
+A screenshot from the Broward County Clerk of Courts website shows the marriage license search page displaying search bars for spouses one and two such as names, birth date, and marriage date; a search tip can also be seen on the right.

 Source: Broward County Clerk of Courts5